-where RLEO is the simulated GOES measurement from AIRS/IASI radiances, R is AIRS/IASI radiance at wavenumber , and Φ is GOES spectral response at wavenumber .
+where RLEO is the simulated GOES measurement from AIRS/IASI radiances, R is the AIRS/IASI radiance at wavenumber , and Φ is GOES spectral response at wavenumber .
 As shown in Figure 4.21, AIRS has a problem with spectral gaps and unstable or dead detectors.
 The Japanese Meteorological Agency (JMA)’s gap-filling method is applied to compensate for the discontinuities before the spectral convolution method is applied (Tahara and Kato 2009).